Call 844-707-8800

 This is perhaps why the industry feels like it has to trot out funny ducks, sunshiny spokeswomen, or sharp-tongued lizards to win customers.
 But that’s a misleading view of what being an insurance agent is all about.

-If you’re the type who cares about helping people achieve goals and protect their family’s future—and you want the same for yourself and your loved ones—then being an insurance agent may be right for you.
+If you’re the type who cares about helping people achieve goals and protect their family’s future—and you want the same for yourself and your loved ones—then being an insurance agent may be a great fit for you.

 Truth #1: Being an insurance agent is hard work.